chriswendt/ietf/draft-ietf-stir-passport.md

 **Abstract**

 This document defines a token format for verifying with non-repudiation information associated with the originator of personal communications.
 In the process of originating personal communications and in order to protect the integrity of the information used to identify the originator, a cryptographic signature is defined.
-The cryptographic signature is defined with the intention that the terminating party can verify the originator identity related information, that the originator is an authorized entity to assert the information, and that the originator information wasn't altered or modified in transit.
-Additionally, the token should be extensible to incorporate new types and profiles of information related to the originator identity or perhaps other information regarding the delivery of the personal communications.
-In particular, verification of this information in the VoIP world is important for validating originating telephone numbers to avoid illegitimate "spoofing" of the identity for fraudulent or deceptive purposes.
+The cryptographic signature is defined with the intention that the terminating party can be sent the signature over a potentially unsecure channel, but can confidentially verify the originator persona provided.
+This persona information minimally includes the originator identity, but could also through an extensible mechanism provide other identity related information or details of the origination of the communications.
+Using the digital signature it should also confirm that the originator is authorized to assert the persona information.
+In particular, verification of the persona information in the VoIP world is important for validating originating telephone numbers to avoid illegitimate "spoofing" of the identity for fraudulent or deceptive purposes.
 PASSporT is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenerios where there is an originating and terminating parties may not have a direct trusted relationship.

 **1. Introduction**

-This document will define a method for the creation and verification of an extensible canonical token that is intended for cryptographically verifying minimally an originating identity or more generally a URI representing the originator of personal communications and through extended profiles other information associated with the originating party or the transport of the personal communications.
+This document will define a method for the creation and verification of an extensible canonical token that is intended for minimally cryptographically verifying an originating identity or more generally a URI representing the originator of personal communications and through extended profiles other information associated with the originating party or the transport of the personal communications.
 The primary goal of PASSporT is to provide a common framework for signing persona related information in an extensible way.
 A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so creation and verification of information can be implemented in a flexible way and used in many personal communications implementations or even between different signaling protocol interworking.
 It is anticipated that there will be signaling protocol specific guidance on how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.

-Note: As of the authoring of this document, draft-ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers.
+Note: As of the authoring of this document, ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers.

 **2. Token Overview**

-Tokens are a convenient way of encapsulating information with associated cryptographic signatures.
-They are used in many applications that require authentication, authorization, encryption and other use cases that involve digital signatures.
+Tokens are a convenient way of encapsulating information with associated digital signatures.
+They are used in many applications that require authentication, authorization, encryption and other use cases.
 JWT [RFC7519] and JWS [RFC7515] are designed to provide a compact form for many of these purposes and define a specific method and syntax for signing a specific set of information or "claims" within the token and therefore providing an extensible set of claims.
 Additionally, JWS provides extensible mechanisms for specifying the method and cryptographic algorithms used for the associated digital signatures.

 **3. PASSporT Definition**